OolongTooLong/styling/readme.md

 * Uses SCSS [logic](https://sass-lang.com/documentation/at-rules/control/if) to generate CSS variable dependant utility class, such as background colour or padding classes `pad-200` or `bg-primary` etc.
 * Leverages a common HTML pattern to reliably achieve a range of design requirements.

+Creating a local version?
+* Install `NODE` & `Gulp` with HomeBrew, then use `npm install` in project directory to install from `package.json`

+On mac silicon?
+* Duplicate terminal app, rename and set to run with rosetta.
+[Guide](https://hackernoon.com/apple-m1-chip-how-to-install-homebrew-using-rosetta-su12331b)

 ## HTML Structure
 I've leveraged some layouts from [**every layout**](https://every-layout.dev/) & combined with my own grid based styling.
 The idea is to create powerful CSS that is scalable and fast to write.
-A interesting part of this project is gorko, which is used to rapidly create utility classes based on CSS variables.
+A interesting part of this project is SCSS loic like `@each`, `@for`, `@if`, which is used to rapidly create utility classes based on CSS variables.

 **Pages are built upon the idea of grid rows, with the structure shown below.** The styling is based on a 14 column grid, row can be placed anywhere on the grid, the 12 inner columns have a fixed width, the two gutter columns on the edges of the page spread as far as needed.
 ````html